thefluidxyz/package/docs/sdk/lib-base.stabilitypoolgainswithdrawaldetails.lusdloss.md

 ## StabilityPoolGainsWithdrawalDetails.lusdLoss property

-Amount of LUSD burned from the deposit by liquidations since the last modification.
+Amount of SAI burned from the deposit by liquidations since the last modification.

 <b>Signature:</b>